What is a hybrid flash array?

 Flash is more expensive than spinning disk, but the development of architectures such as multi-level cell (MLC), triple-level cell (TLC) and quad-level cell (QLC) have lowered prices and improved capacities.
 Even so, these improvements sacrifice performance and durability.
 Single-level cell (SLC) is the fastest and most durable type of SSD, but SLCs are expensive and very limited in capacity and are rarely used today.
 QLC SSDs are generally the least expensive option, but they have characteristically sluggish performance and poor durability.
 Various technologies have been developed to improve the overall durability of SSDs to the point that they are suitable for enterprise use.

-The benefits and drawbacks of a hybrid flash array
+What are the benefits and drawbacks of a hybrid flash array?

 The difference between a hybrid flash array and an all-flash array (AFA) is that hybrid storage arrays have a mixture of HDDs and SSDs, while an all-flash array is equipped only with SSDs.
 A hybrid storage array can feature a lot of flash or just a little.
 Adding a small number of SSDs to a traditional array can improve its overall performance immensely, and it involves less of an upfront expense than an AFA.